-We knew that in order to attain the financial numbers we wanted in our future for a secure retirement, we needed to take some further steps.
+We knew that to attain the financial numbers we wanted in our future for a secure retirement, we needed to take some further steps.

 That started, in late 2015, with first selling the Chrysler 200 to free up some cash.
-It was replaced with a 2008 Ford Focus, affectionately named Barney, that we bought from my mom at a very good deal of $4k since she wanted a newer vehicle.
-Thanks mom!
+It was replaced with a 2008 Ford Focus, affectionately named Barney, that we bought from my mom at a splendid deal of $4k since she wanted a newer vehicle.
+Thanks, mom!

-After months of deliberation, and as much as we loved the Jeep, late last summer (2016) we sold it and purchased a current red 1995 Ford F-150 pickup for $2,500, which I named Wilma.
+After months of deliberation, and as much as we loved the Jeep, late last summer (2016) we sold it and purchased a Currant Red 1995 Ford F-150 pickup for $2,500, which I named Wilma.

 The Focus and F-150 are not sexy and not head turners, but not really jalopies either.
 (Jaguars, Jeeps, and Old Fords did not flow as well.)
 What they are though is reliable and loan free, with less than 85,000 miles each.
 And for us, that’s enough right now.

 Lest you now think we are way too frugal when it comes to vehicles, I should mention our 1965 Ford F-100.
 Betty’s her name.
 Picked her up for $3k in 2014 for a little bit of fun.
 Think ‘The Woodward Dream Cruise’ in the Motor City, with a whole different kind of sexy vehicles.

 Do we still want to wave at every passing Wrangler?
 (It’s a Jeep thing) Yes, we do.
 I’ve even slipped a few times and waved from the Focus.
 Ha, maybe that can be a new trend.

 Sexy Finances Over Sexy Vehicles